gruntjs/grunt-docs/Configuring-tasks.md

 Specifying both a task and target like `grunt concat:foo` or `grunt concat:bar` will process just the specified target's configuration, while running `grunt concat` will iterate over _all_ targets, executing each in turn.
 Note that if a task has been renamed with [grunt.renameTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-renameTask), grunt will look for a property with the _new_ task name in the config object.

 ## Options
-Inside a task-named object, a task-level `options` property may be specified.
+Inside a task configuration, an `options` property may be specified.
 Task-level options will override built-in task defaults.
 In addition, each target may have an `options` property that is specific to that target.
 Target-level options will override task-level options.

 The `options` object is optional and may be omitted if not needed.